It’s also the name of my blog.

-After 30 years in the financial services industry — and the last dozen or so focused on investments that can make a social or environmental impact — I decided to formalize my ramblings and share what I continue to learn.
-I think there might be interest in what I believe will be a fundamental change in the way people choose to invest their money going forward.
-This blog is purely for discussion and sharing, not for doing business or giving investment advice.
+I’m Mark C. Callaway and after 30 years in the financial services industry — the last 15 or so focused on investments that can make a social or environmental impact — I decided to formalize my ramblings and share what I continue to learn.
+With you.

-My intent is to document these changes as they happen and to continue to do so in the years ahead.
+My intent is to document these changes, here, as they happen and to continue to happen in the years ahead.

-To be clear, mc2 Impact Capital does not offer investment advice or recommend companies or organizations.
+To be clear, once again, mc2 Impact Capital at www.markccallaway.com does not offer investment advice or recommend companies or organizations.
 It is not a business.
-It is a blog that (hopefully) starts conversations and serves as a valuable resource for those who want to learn about Impact Capital and related topics.
+It is a blog that (hopefully) starts conversations and serves as a valuable resource for you as you e learn about Impact Capital and how it’s changing the world.